 Let’s explore some of the more popular methods of intermittent fasting:

-- 16/8 Method: This method involves fasting two-thirds of the day (14-16 hours).
+This method involves fasting two-thirds of the day (14-16 hours).
 Some people skip breakfast and eat a few meals for one-third of the day (8 hours).
-Others choose to not eat anything after dinner, sleep and be free to eat again around noon the next day.
+Others choose to not eat anything after dinner, sleep, and be free to eat again around noon the next day.
 You can create your own version of this method if you choose.

-- The Warrior Diet: Fast during the day and feast at night within the 4-hour eating window.
+Fast during the day and feast at night within the 4-hour eating window.
 With this method sometimes small amounts of fruits and raw vegetables are allowed during the day.
 This diet sometimes emphasizes food choices similar to the paleo diet.
-Natural unprocessed foods similar to how ancient warriors or hunter-gathers would eat.
+Natural unprocessed foods are similar to how ancient warriors or hunter-gathers would eat.

-- Eat-Stop-Eat: This intermittent fasting method requires you to fast for 24 hours a few times a week.
-It is equivalent of eating one meal a day when fasting.
+This intermittent fasting method requires you to fast for 24 hours a few times a week.
+It is equivalent to eating one meal a day when fasting.
 You can choose to eat lunch today and fast until lunch the next day.
 You can also choose breakfast or dinner to be your trigger.
-Oh yeah, Water, coffee and non-caloric beverages are allowed during this fast, but no solid food.
+Oh yeah, Water, coffee, and non-caloric beverages are allowed during this fast, but no solid food.

-- Dry Fasting: The dry fast in a true fast.
+The dry fast is a true fast.
 No food.
 No water.
 Period!
 A soft dry fast includes showering and brushing teeth while an absolute dry fast (or black fast) is done without contact with any water.

 Some people instinctively practice some of these fasting methods.
 If you find some of the basic methods easy to practice and feel good during the fast it may be time to move on to more advanced methods.